rkaczorek/astroberry-diy/README.md

 ```

 # How to use it?
+Enable 1-Wire interface using raspi-config or adding 'dtoverlay=w1-gpio' to /boot/configure.txt for temperature compensation support (reboot required).
-The easiest way is to run Kstars and select Astroberry Focuser (Focuser section) and/or Astroberry Relays (Aux section) and/or Astroberry System in Ekos profile editor.
+Run Kstars and select Astroberry Focuser (Focuser section) and/or Astroberry Relays (Aux section) and/or Astroberry System (Aux section) in Ekos profile editor.
-Then save and start INDI server in Ekos.
+Then start INDI server in Ekos with your profile, containg Astroberry drivers.
 Alternatively you can start INDI server manually by running:
 ```
 indi_server indi_astroberry_focuser indi_astroberry_relays indi_astroberry_system
 ```